 This article is the first of a two-part series looking at how online retailing has changed warehouse construction.
-Part two will appear tomorrow.
+Click here for part two.

 As e-commerce has soared in popularity, U.S. warehouses have evolved to meet the needs of online retailers, transforming from basic storerooms into automated, material-handling nerve centers.